 I did not have a contract to fall back on when I told her I did not have the original files anymore.
 Luckily nothing came of it, but I added in that information right away after that.”

 Another photographer explains the problems that can arise due to expectations of clients:

-Do you have any stories of not using a contract, but realizing you should have created one?
-Share with us in the comments below.
+Do you have any photographer horror stories of not using a contract, realizing afterward that you should have created one?
+Share with us your experience on social at @h_collective